 GBS is a bacterial infection that can affect infants before and during labor and delivery.
-GBS is a frequent source of medical malpractice lawsuits because too often doctors and nurse miss the signs that the infant is suffering from a GBS infection that was passed to the child before or during childbirth.
+GBS is a frequent source of medical malpractice lawsuits because too often doctors and nurses miss the signs that the infant is suffering from a GBS infection that was passed to the child before or during childbirth.

-More than 25% of women carry the Group B Streptococcus (GBS), a bacteria that poses little risk of serious disease to the mother.
+More than 25% of women carry Group B Streptococcus (GBS), a bacteria that poses little risk of serious disease to the mother.
 Most Group B Strep carriers do not know they are carriers.
 So women can carry GBS in their vagina and pass on the infection to their newborn before or during birth.

-Today, it continues to be a feared risk to infants in spite of the fact that it is easily prevented proactively by IV antibiotics, usually penicillin, during labor and delivery.
+Today, it continues to be a feared risk to infants although it is easily prevented proactively by IV antibiotics, usually penicillin, during labor and delivery.
 Before birth, giving the mother antibiotics is transfer to the baby via the placenta.
 If a patient does have a Group B sepsis infection, the sooner you treat the child, the more benefit they will receive from that treatment

-Many Maryland doctors can get lax in part because most babies with GBS positive moms do fantastic.
+Many Maryland doctors can get lax in part because most babies with GBS-positive moms do fantastic.
 So is the vast majority of cases, the delivery goes off without a hitch.
-But on the rare occasion when things do you wrong, the results a life changing.
-Ten percent infected babies develops a disability and five percent die.Group B Infection Settlements and Verdicts
+But on the rare occasion when things do you wrong, the results a life-changing.
+Ten percent of infected babies develop a disability and five percent die.Group B Infection Settlements and Verdicts

 2016: Washington, $5,500,000 Settlement.
-Mother is admitted into the hospital in labor.
+Mother is admitted to the hospital in labor.
 The labor is complicated slow progress, maternal fever, and Category III fetal heart strips.
 The boy is delivered by C-section.
 He needs to be resuscitated and is sent to the NICU.
 He is diagnosed with HIE.
 Cultures from the placenta found GBS.
 Plaintiff's claim the infection should have been caught soon and the boy should have been delivered earlier.

 2016: Nevada, $7,500,000 Settlement.
-Mother known to be Group B Strep positive is under care of a midwife to deliver her son at home but is transferred to the hospital when the baby has tachycardia and the mother has a fever, all telltale signs of an infection.
+Mother known to be Group B Strep positive is under the care of a midwife to deliver her son at home but is transferred to the hospital when the baby has tachycardia and the mother has a fever, all telltale signs of an infection.
 The baby is born by C-section after prolonged fetal heart rate decelerations and approximately 30 minutes after the C-section order (10 minutes should be the outer limit).
 The child does not receive resuscitation until about 20 minutes after delivery.
 The child suffered hypoxic-ischemic encephalopathy with a related seizure disorder during his birth.
 The lawsuit alleged the OB violated the standard of care by failing to order an emergency C-section and by failing to give the mother antibiotics.

 2010, Illinois, $29 Million Verdict.
 The mother goes to the hospital after her water breaks.
 The mom had GBS but does not get antibiotics.
 The GBS infection spreads to the child's brain, causing spastic quadriplegia and cerebral palsy.
 Plaintiffs' lawsuit alleged that the mom's Group B Strep infection and the baby's symptoms mandated antibiotics that would have prevented the brain injury.